ElHombreSinNombre/laravel-vue/README.md

         - [Laraveles Spanish](https://github.com/Laraveles/spanish)
         - [Pelmered Fake Car](https://github.com/pelmered/fake-car)
         - [Barryvdh Debugbar](https://github.com/barryvdh/laravel-debugbar)
     - Check if *laravelvue* database is created.
-Else create it. **PHPMyAdmin** docker is in http://localhost:8081
+Else create it. **PHPMyAdmin** docker is in http://localhost:8080
     - Launch

         php artisan migrate:fresh --seed

-        If return a error when launch migrations change *mysql* to *localhost* in *laravelVue .env* file.
-With Laradock some scripts must be to launch in workspace container, if we prefer we can use this little trick to launch it from outside of docker.
+    If return a error when launch migrations change *mariadb* to *localhost* in *laravelVue .env* file.
+Some scripts must be to launch in docker container, if we prefer we can use this little trick to launch it from outside of docker.
 Then return file to original state.

     - Default credentials if we need to enter in **PHPMyadmin**

-          Server: mysql
           User: root
-          Password: root
+          Password: secret

 ### Other Tools

 - [Postman](https://www.postman.com/).
-    - Check in *postman* folder *environments.json*.
+    - Check it *postman* folder *environments.json*.
 There are some environments values.
-Change *url_base* or *url_domain* value if it necessary.
-There are the *laravelVue* IP and domain (if we configure it in etc/host).
+Change *url_base* (*www* docker container IP) or *url_domain* (if we configure it in *etc/host*) value if it necessary.
     - Launch this command

            npm install newman